Guide for Authors

-Text should be typed double-spaced on one side of white A4 (297 210 mm) paper, with outer margins of 2.5 cm.
-A manuscript should include a title page, abstract, text, references, acknowledgments, and figures and tables as appropriate.
+Text should be typed double-spaced on white A4 (297 × 210 mm) paper, with outer margins of 2.5 cm.
+The manuscript should include a title page, abstract, keywords, text, conflicts of interest statement (if any), acknowledgments (if any), references, and figures and tables as appropriate.
 Each section of the manuscript should begin on a new page.
-Pages should be numbered consecutively, beginning with the title page.8.1.
+Pages should be numbered consecutively, beginning with the title page.9.1.
 Title Page

 The title page should contain the following information (in order, from the top to bottom of the page):